intel/libipt/doc/howto_build.md

                         This feature is not available on Windows.

+    FEATURE_THREADS     Support some amount of multi-threading.

+                        This feature makes image functions thread-safe.

 ### Build Variants

 Some build variants depend on libraries or header files that may not be